HolgerBovbjerg/SSL-PVAD/README.md

 Here, you will need to update the configuration file with your data paths.

+The script automatically downloads the LibriSpeech data used to generate the multi-speaker utterances, so make sure you have enough disk space before you run it.

 ## Running experiments
 To run the experiments, simply run
 ```